 Samuel David Minnick

 I took my mom to lunch for her birthday this week and we got to talking family.
 It’s pretty interesting putting the family tree together and I suppose that’s why all of the geneaology websites have proliferated.
 Several years ago I posted a photo of the Windham’s Crossroads in Darlington County, but I hadn’t posted anything on my mom’s side.
 I went to high school in a relatively small town and folks would come up to me and say things like we’re second cousins.
-I didn’t exactly understand it at the time, but all of the Derrick, Shealy, Metz, Koon, and Christmas(‘s) were generally related.
+I didn’t exactly understand it at the time, but all of the Derrick, Shealy, Metz, Koon, and Christmus(‘s) were generally related.
 I fit into that scheme via my mother’s family who had been around the Dutch Fork area of South Carolina.
 With the big football game coming up, it reminded me of a story I’d heard about my great grandfather on my mother’s side.

 Samuel David Minnick was born on June 1st, 1900 in Saluda County South Carolina.
 He graduated from Furman University in 1926 and worked as the State Officer for Standard Oil for 33 years living in and around where I live now.
 He pitched two winning seasons for the Furman baseball team.
 He also played on the football team who beat Carolina 10-0 and beat Clemson when he caught the winning touchdown on Thanksgiving Day.
 He married Edna Bell Fickling in 1926 and had one child, my grandfather Samuel David Minnick Jr..
 He died in 1978 and is buried beside Edna Bell Fickling Minnick in Blackville, South Carolina.